rmasiniexpert/rmasiniexpert/README.md

 [Get in touch with me](mailto:rmasiniexpert@gmail.com) to learn more about how you can skyrocket your financial results!

+<a href="https://www.buymeacoff.ee/rmasini">Liked any of my projects?
+Buy my a coffee!</a>

 <a href="https://twitter.com/rodrigo_masini"><img src="https://img.shields.io/twitter/follow/TerryTangYuan?label=Twitter&style=social" alt="Twitter"></a>
 	<a href="https://www.linkedin.com/in/rmasiniexpert"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn"></a>